 Always check your focus before you take the photo, while you are capturing a composition, and before you abandon your setup.
 Use the back display to zoom in and check for sharpness on the entire image.
 Was your focus area where you wanted?
 Is everything you wanted in focus?
 Would a different focus mode be a better choice to use?
 Is an area of soft focus too soft?
 Have you captured undesired movement, such as flowers or tree branches swaying?
 If so, reduce your exposure time.
 Taking the few extra moments to double check your focus in the field will save you from grunting in front of your computer after the fact because the entire image is blurry.
 Yes, again, true story.

-Mistake #4: Cutting Corners
+Photography Mistake #4: Cutting Corners

 Solution: Take the Time To Setup Properly